ConEmu/ConEmu.github.io/en/ConEmuHelping.md

    rus: /ru/ConEmuHelping.html
 ---

+# How you may help with documentation

+Have you seen spelling error in the program interface or documentation?
+Can you suggest better translation or add some text to the documentation?
+Any suggestions are appreciated!

 <h2 id="documentation">Documentation</h2>

 Documentation seen by user: [TableOfContents.html](TableOfContents.html)

 Page sources: [github.com](https://github.com/ConEmu/ConEmu.github.io)

-English pages are located in ‘en’ subfolder.
+English pages are located in the ‘en’ subfolder.

 All settings dialogs are stored in the file [ConEmu.rc](https://github.com/Maximus5/ConEmu/blob/alpha/src/ConEmu/ConEmu.rc)